-What are Vertebrae™ horizontal nested, segmented well systems (Vertebrae Well Systems™) and how do they differ from traditional single horizontal wells?
+What are Vertebrae™ horizontal nested, or segmented well systems (Vertebrae Well Systems) and how do they differ from traditional single horizontal wells?

-- Vertebrae well systems allow users to complete site assessments and implement a wide variety of remedial actions regardless of site obstacles.
-This includes the surface and subsurface infrastructure in built or natural environments, security constraints (industrial or military) and issues with access to adjacent properties.
+- Vertebrae Well Systems allow users to complete site assessments and implement a wide variety of remedial actions regardless of site obstacles.
+This includes the surface and subsurface infrastructure in built or natural environments, security constraints (industrial or military), issues with access to adjacent properties.

-- The versatility of Vertebrae well systems allow them to be used for extraction or injection of fluids or gases.
-This make them suitable for assessment or treatment or often both.
+- The versatility of Vertebrae Well Systems allows them to be used for extraction or injection of fluid or gases.
+This makes them suitable for assessment or treatment or often both.

 How are the Vertebrae Well Systems delivered to the project site?